 Selling food and beverages for human consumption involves inherent legal and other risks, and there is increasing governmental scrutiny of and public awareness regarding food safety.
 Unexpected side effects, illness, injury or death related to allergens, food-borne illnesses or other food safety incidents caused by products we sell or involving our suppliers or manufacturers, could result in the discontinuance of sales of these products or cessation of our relationships with such suppliers and manufacturers, or otherwise result in increased operating costs, lost sales, regulatory enforcement actions or harm to our reputation.
 Shipment of adulterated or misbranded products, even if inadvertent, can result in criminal or civil liability.
 Such incidents could also expose us to product liability, negligence or other lawsuits, including consumer class action lawsuits.
-Any claims brought against us may exceed or be outside the scope of our existing or future insurance policy coverage or limits.
-Any judgment against us that is more than our policy limits or not covered by our policies would have to be paid from our cash reserves, which would reduce our capital resources.
+Any claims brought against us that is more than our policy limits or not covered by our policies would have to be paid from our cash reserves, which would reduce our capital resources.